|

 All

-this costs $48 plus parts.
+this costs $80 plus parts.

-as in cars) between tuning up, fixing up, and restoring.
+between tuning up, fixing up, and restoring.

 We've described what we mean about tuning up